Wet process engineering

 Wet Processing Engineering is one of the major streams in Textile Engineering or Textile manufacturing which refers to the engineering of textile chemical processes and associated applied science.
 The other three streams in textile engineering are yarn engineering, fabric engineering, and apparel engineering.
 The processes of this stream are involved or carried out in an aqueous stage.
 Hence, it is called a wet process which usually covers pre-treatment, dyeing, printing, and finishing.

-The wet process is usually done in the manufactured assembly of interlacing fibers, filaments and yarns, having a substantial surface (planar) area in relation to its thickness, and adequate mechanical strength to give it a cohesive structure.
+The wet process is usually done in the manufactured assembly of interlacing fibers, filaments and yarns, having a substantial surface (planar) area in relation to its thickness, and adequate mechanical strength giving it a cohesive structure.
 In other words, the wet process is done on manufactured fiber, yarn and fabric.